2-alchemists/krossboard-docs/content/company.md

 toc = false
 +++

-We are cloud experts, we have breadth and depth experience building cloud platforms and applications.
+We are cloud professionals, we have breadth and depth experience building cloud platforms and applications.
 We defend a cost-centric approach of designing, building, and operating cloud services.
 That's the spirit of Krossboard.

 ## About Krossboard